guidoschmidt/example.p5.iframe-communication/README.md

 :point-right: [Blog Post](https://preview.guidoschmidt.cc/journal/iframe-p5/)

 ### Getting Started
-This examples uses [vite.js](https://vitejs.dev/).
-To get started, install needed dependencies and start vite:
+This examples doesn't utilize a web bundler, check out branch [complex-vite+pnpm](https://github.com/guidoschmidt/example.p5.iframe-communication/tree/complex-vite+pnpm) for a variation using [vite.js](https://vitejs.dev/) and [pnpm](https://pnpm.io/).

+To try this example, spin up a local webserver, e.g. using [npx](https://docs.npmjs.com/cli/v7/commands/npx)

 ```
-npm install
-npm run dev
+npx http-server -o
 ```

 ### Structure

-- `src/` holds the source code that embeds an external iframe and reacts on messages sent from the iframes page via `Window.postMessage`
+- `index.html` is the main web page which includes a sketch via `iframe`
+- `index.js` is the main JavaScript file handling `Window.postMessage` from the `iframe` and switching the background color via CSS variables
+- `index.css` is the stylesheet of the main pages.
+Defines the CSS variable `--color-background` which is changed when receiving messages from the `iframe`
-- `public/extern/` holds the external p5 sketch files.
-This is basically the webpage which will be linked via `iframe`.
-The `public/` folder acts as a static files folder for vite.js.
-We can act as if it was hosted somewhere else and referr to it via `/extern` on our local machine to simulate a scenario where it's hosted somewhere else.
+- `extern/` holds the external p5 sketch files.
+This is basically the webpage which will be linked via `iframe`